View of castle and statue to the right in Lamego, Portugal

 Palácio da Pena, Sintra

 The enchanting UNESCO World Heritage landscape of Sintra is an understandably popular destination.
 Although it’s less than an hour from Lisbon, it’s a world apart.
 We’re talking forested hills filled with fanciful palaces, romantic gardens, centuries-old castles and convents, all contained within a natural park fringed by beautiful beaches.
-InRead More →
+LastRead More →

 Guimarães castle.
 One of the main things to see and do in Guimarães

-I’m always looking for an excuse to visit Guimarães.
-This ancient northern city is known as the cradle or birthplace of Portugal so its wealth of cultural heritage is hardly surprising, nor is its UNESCO World Heritage classification.
-There are plenty of things to do in Guimaraes and it’s road andRead More →
+Last Updated: November 2025 I’m always looking for an excuse to visit Guimarães and have visited multiple times over the last 18 years.
+This ancient northern city is known as the cradle or birthplace of Portugal so its wealth of cultural heritage is hardly surprising, nor is its UNESCO World HeritageRead More →

 Olhao city scape with dome of church

-I always enjoy visiting Olhão in the Algarve but I was a little nervous about taking a visiting friend there in April to show her its understated charms.
+I always enjoy visiting Olhão in the Algarve but I was a little nervous about taking a visiting friend there to show her its understated charms.
 Would she find it too low key or shabby?
 Not at all!
-In fact, she loved its laid back authenticity, as didRead More →
+In fact, she loved its laid back authenticity, as did other friendsRead More →